 Tomer has been guiding since Oct 2008

 Get ready for something special.
 We're travelling to Tel Aviv with no passport, no plane ticket and no luggage.
-And yet you'll experience all the sights, sounds and stories with just your laptop, favorite snack and amazing guide.
+And yet you'll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing guide.

 The tour will last about 30 mins and will be live-streamed by your guide directly from Tel Aviv.
 Forget about slideshows or pre-recorded videos, this is a live broadcast and anything can happen!